 Final Thoughts

-Airalo is a legitimate, widely used way to buy a Japan eSIM plan for many digital nomads—if your device, data math, and workflow fit.
-Treat it like any other infrastructure purchase: read the plan details, align with eSIM vs pocket Wi‑Fi realities, and budget next to cost of living in Japan for digital nomads.
+Airalo is a legitimate and widely used way to buy a Japan eSIM plan for many digital nomads, if your device, data math, and workflow align.
+Treat it like infrastructure: read plan details, align your setup with eSIM vs pocket Wi-Fi realities, and budget beside cost of living in Japan for digital nomads.
 The goal is predictable workdays, not a brand badge.